-9. For the payments of a life insurance as a premium to the insurer for an amount totaling more than Rs 50,000 in any financial year.
+9. For the payments of life insurance as a premium to the insurer for an amount totalling more than Rs 50,000 in any financial year.

 10. For buying or selling securities (except shares) for any amount which is more than Rs 100,000 per transaction.